Shinji Ikari: Development

+Shinji was first conceived with slightly different features, which were changed over time.
+Originally, he was more mature, robust, and less introverted than in the final version; he was also portrayed as a studious boy, a "quiet A-student".
+His scholastic conduct would not be seen positively but as a sign of passivity.
+According to Michael House, who was a former member of Gainax and a translator, Anno tried to find a way to end the series with a smiling Shinji and with more positive and communicative characters.
+However, he realized that "the characters he'd created weren't capable of whatever positive change" and reach the result he had initially imagined, adjusting his original plans.

-According to Hiroki Satō, head of the public relations office at Gainax, the staff decided that the series would focus on "how Shinji deals with things going on inside himself".
-Anno fixed the protagonist at "age fourteen", when "independence of mind starts manifesting".
+Anno fixed the protagonist at "age fourteen" since he considered it the age when "independence of mind starts manifesting".
 Shinji's character was conceived to reflect Anno's personality "both in conscious and unconscious part".
-He was thus represented as "a melancholic oral-dependent type" caught "in [an] oral stage", as Anno considered himself.
-Seeing Shinji as a reflection of Anno, assistant director Kazuya Tsurumaki avoided depicting him as a brave character, since "Anno isn't that much of a hero".
-"Shinji was summoned by his father to ride a robot, Anno was summoned by Gainax to direct an animation", he said.
-Like other male protagonists in Gainax series, Shinji was conceived with a weak and insecure personality.
-Gainax wanted to reflect the psychological state of animation fans and the Japanese society, in which fathers are always at work and emotionally absent.
-Shinji was first conceived with slightly different features, which were changed by the main staff.
-In the original project, he was more mature, robust, and less introverted than in the final version; he should also have been portrayed as a studious boy, a "quiet A-student".
-His scholastic conduct would not be seen in a positive light, but as a sign of passivity.
-According to Michael House, Gainax former member and translator, Anno also tried to find a way to end the series with a smiling Shinji, but he realized in the process that "the characters he'd created weren't capable of whatever positive change" and reach the result that he had initially imagined, adjusting his original plans.
+He was, therefore, represented as "a melancholic oral-dependent type" caught "in [an] oral stage", as Anno considered himself.
+Seeing Shinji as a reflection of Anno, assistant director Kazuya Tsurumaki avoided depicting him as a brave character since "Anno isn't that much of a hero".
+He stated that "Shinji was summoned by his father to ride a robot, Anno was summoned by Gainax to direct an animation".
+Like other male protagonists in Gainax's series, Shinji was conceived with a weak and insecure personality.
+Gainax wanted to reflect the psychological state of animation fans and Japanese society, in which fathers are always at work and emotionally absent.